 Though being a mama can mean revolving around the kids 24/7, it’s important to leave room for self-care.
-Over the last year, there may have been moments when you could have handled a situation better or times when you accidentally let out a bad word or two.
+Over the last year, there may have been moments when you could have handled a situation better or times when you accidentally said something inappropriate.
 However, it’s important not to beat yourself up, because we all have our rough days, and it’s okay to forgive yourself!

 Making peace with ourselves is also the first step to bettering our relationships with others.
-From being a role model to the little ones, to developing better workplace relationships, dealing with unattended emotions and welcoming a better self can help open ourselves up to existing and new relationships.
+From being a role model to the little ones to developing better workplace relationships, dealing with unattended emotions can help open ourselves up to existing and new relationships.

-From practicing an ancient Japanese philosophy to hitting the books, here are some hands-on methods to (actually) making that new year resolution happen.
+From practising an ancient Japanese philosophy to hitting the books, here are some hands-on methods to (actually) making that new year resolution happen.

 If you’re looking to: Find closure

-From settling into a new city to recovering from a relationship speedbump, it’s never easy to let go of the past.
+From settling into a new city to recovering from a relationship speedbump (work or personal), it’s never easy to let go of the past.
 As the new year approaches, now is the time to regain control and start fresh!
 Start afresh by first decluttering your space.